 Both the FCA and the PRA have extensive powers to intervene in the affairs of an authorized insurance company.
 These include the power to fine an authorized company and to vary or cancel its permission to carry on regulated activities in the U.K., to request information or documents, to investigate the business of the company and to require the company to take appropriate actions to satisfy required threshold conditions for authorization.
-In addition, the PRA's Senior Insurance Managers Regime ("SIMR"), which is the regime under which the most senior management are individually registered, emphasizes individual accountability against prescribed responsibilities and conduct standards, and also extends to individuals who are not directly approved by the regulators, known as "Key Function Holders".
-This regime is due to be replaced by the Senior Managers and Certification Regime ("SM&CR") during 2018.
-This regime currently applies to banks, building societies and designated investment firms, and extends the existing provisions of SIMR, including the introduction of a certification process for individuals whose roles have the potential to significantly harm the firm if they are not carried out correctly.
-Also, the majority of staff will be subject to the FCA's Individual Conduct Rules when SM&CR is introduced, with firms being obliged to inform the FCA if formal disciplinary action is taken against any staff member as a result of any of these Conduct Rules being breached.
+In addition, SLF U.K is subject to the FCA and the PRA's Senior Managers and Certification Regime effective December 2018.
+This regime includes the introduction of a certification process for individuals whose roles have the potential to significantly harm the firm if they are not carried out correctly.
+Also, the majority of staff will be subject to the FCA's Individual Conduct Rules with effect from December 2019, with firms being obliged to inform the FCA and PRA if formal disciplinary action is taken against any staff member as a result of any of these Conduct Rules being breached.